Limits of random tree-like discrete structures: A probabilistic study of tree-like discrete structures

 \subsubsection{Random dissections of polygons and Schr\"oder enriched parenthesizations}

 Consider a convex polygon $P$ in the complex plane, whose corners are the $n$-th roots of unity.
 If we add an arbitrary number of diagonals to $P$ in such a way, that different diagonals may only intersect at their endpoints, we obtain a {\em dissection} of $P$.
 We may interpret dissections of polygons as simple rooted planar maps, by distinguishing the edge from $1$ to $\exp(2\pi i/n)$.
 Let $\cD$ denote the class of edge-rooted dissections of polygons.
-It will be convenient to define the size of any $\cD$-object to be the number of non-root vertices, and allow a "degenerate" dissection consisting of a single root edge to be an element of $\cD$.
+It will be convenient to define the size of any $\cD$-object to be the number of non-root vertices (that is, vertices different from the origin of the root-edge), and allow a "degenerate" dissection consisting of a single root edge to be an element of $\cD$.

 Any dissection consists of a root face, where each non-root edge is identified with the root edge of a smaller dissection.
 Hence any element $D \in \cD$ where the root-face has degree $k$, may be interpreted as an ordered sequence $(D_1,\ldots, D_{k-1})$ of $k-1$ smaller $\cD$-objects.
 Since we do not count root vertices, the size of $D$ agrees with the sum of the sizes of the $D_i$.
 This yields an isomorphism